baschny/append-buildx-action/README.md

 * `node_name`: The name of the new node (defaults to `arm`)
 * `driver_opt`: Some --driver-opt settings, for example `nodeselector=kubernetes.io/arch=arm64`
 * `endpoint`: An endpoint/context for this node, i.e. `ssh://user@docker-instance.example.com`

-If using an `ssh://` endpoint, make sure you set a secret in your repository containing the private SSH key, called `SSH_PRIVATE_KEY`.
+* `ssh_private_key`: If using an `ssh://` endpoint, make sure you set a secret in your repository containing the private SSH key.
 You need SSH access to this docker machine with its corresponding public key.

 Example Workflow
 ----------------